More snow expected Tuesday as slick roads, frigid temperatures continue

 News At Other State Sites:

-- 'Anti-religious zealots': GOP rift emerges after Realtors pull their endorsement...12 hours ago

-- Wisconsin Gov. Tony Evers pulls back Wisconsin troops from the U.S. border with Mexico13 hours ago
+- Former Wausau pastor pleads guilty to sending sexual messages to what he thought was a boy6 hours ago

-- More snow expected Tuesday as slick roads, frigid temperatures continue13 hours ago
+- More snow expected Tuesday as slick roads, frigid temperatures continue7 hours ago

+- Tony Evers seeks to end gerrymandering with state budget provision to create nonpartisan c...7 hours ago

+- Craig Thompson – Is Thompson correct that Wisconsin has the biggest highway headache...11 hours ago

 WISCONSINREPORT.COM (WiscReport.com) is not affiliated with Wisconsin Government or any state agency, department, entity, or other website or printed publication with Wisconsin in it’s name.
 Established in 2002, we operate completely independent from political parties and other forms of outside influence.
 Our Mission is to report the truth, the whole truth, and nothing but the truth.
 We are WiscReport on Twitter and Facebook.
 A Morbizco Internet Media online publication. – WisconsinReport.com.